by Lesley Scott

 Later Hardy, Bev’s oldest son, ended up with Gertrude on his magical boarding and training business.
 He had a pond, a bridge over the water and the stalls were under an awning, connecting the house and his barn where Hardy kept his own horses.
 The place was beautifully landscaped and they worked hard to improve the farm every day.
 It was a perfect place for Gert.

 Hardy often called or emailed me that Gert was doing well and he loved her a lot.
 He could put three kids at a time on her large back.
-But then came a time when Gertrude was closer to thirty.
+Then came a time when Gertrude was over thirty years old.
 Her coat was shaggy and brittle and she did everything in slow motion.She was slowly fading.
 Hardy waited as long as he could.
 She was put down by the vet later that year.

 She was and always will be the Best Birthday in my life!
 "I love you, Gert."